MarkusAndersons/mkv2mp4/README.md

 # mkv2mp4
+**I do not maintain this**
 A simple GUI for converting .mkv files to .mp4 using the ffmpeg library.
 The program is written entirely in Python and is compatible cross-platform (tested on macOS Sierra and Windows 10).
+Requires Python 2.7.

 ## Installation
 To install on macOS or another Unix system, run